 Life-long learning and continued education should be an ongoing commitment of an educator.
 Summer break usually provides the best opportunity in many ways.
-Although, there are employment opportunities for teachers during the summer
+Although there are employment opportunities for teachers during the summer

 The summer break is a great time to learn new skills that relate to the classroom.
-For instance, if you struggle with utilizing or integrating specific types of technology, enroll in a course or hire a private tutor.
+For instance, if you struggle with utilizing or integrating specific technology, enroll in a course or hire a private tutor.
 Once you have your head wrapped around technology such as SmartBoard, iPad, and digital cameras, you will feel more confident using them with the students.

 You may also want to design lessons and activities as you go, while the information is fresh in your head.
 Other skills you may wish to focus on include connecting with students, bringing the classroom to life, and incorporating unique topics and themes.
-If you are looking to reinforce skills focused on student engagement, consider volunteering for a summer camp or children’s reading program, where you can work one-on-one or in small groups with youth, and get to know their interests to a greater degree.
+If you are looking to reinforce skills focused on student engagement, consider volunteering for a summer camp or children’s reading program, where you can work one-on-one or in small groups with youth and get to know their interests to a greater degree.

-During the school year, you spend almost all of your time focusing on students, their reading, and grading tests and assignments.
+During the school year, you spend almost all of your time focusing on students, reading, and grading tests and assignments.
 Take this time off to do some of your own reading.
 Read for the fun of it.
 Read for your profession.
 Discover new authors and novels that fit your own tastes, or locate fun new literature that effectively complements next year’s lesson plans.
-Take the time to research what students find interesting and exciting, learn the novel, and design related units and activities.
+Take the time to research what students find interesting and exciting, learn the novel, and design-related units and activities.

 One of the most important aspects of spring break

 Let yourself unwind and recharge.
-Revisit hobbies that you once loved, but don’t have time for during the school year.
-Re-energize yourself through exercise, sports, and other physical activity.
+Revisit hobbies that you once loved but don’t have time for during the school year.
+Re-energize yourself through exercise, sports, and other physical activities.
 Take time to explore the great outdoors, travel, and visit new towns and cities.
 Re-connect with family and friends.
 Center yourself and mentally prepare for the next school year, going into it with an open and eager attitude.

-If you are already here, you might as well check out our career eBooks including:
+If you are already here, you might as well check out our career eBooks, including:

 152 School Teacher OR 152 School Administrator Job Interview Questions and Answers

 Instantly prepare for your next education job interview to win the job offer of your dreams.
 The detailed 152 sample responses to these job interview questions will help you to WOW the interview panel.
-There is no delay, you can download NOW!
+There is no delay; you can download NOW!